austinvhuang/openmemex/README.md

 For links to external sites, a headless browser automatically caches the content of the link and stores it to create a local cached database of contents of all externally linked data.
 Besides the content cache and topic tags, each event has a few pieces (still-evolving) of additional metadata - a text note which can be edited to annotate the event, and a completion flag (intended to indicate that an event has bene "worked" by the user).

 Events can be filtered and retrieved in three ways - search, time, and topics.
 Search approximates a google-like search over the stream, time filters events by their time stamp, topic filters events by topic tags.

-## What is OpenMemex for?

-There's a lot of "knowledge garden" tools that don't work for me for the same reason that real gardens don't work for me - they should make your life more pleasant but in reality they require work to maintain.

-A core value of OpenMemex is that a memex should extend your brain like a co-processor + cache, not add to your list of obligations.

-This is the starting point for a lot of design choices - *OpenMemex is designed to maximize user leverage*.

-- Instead of markdown documents being the central data store, we use a sqlite data store.
-- Instead of the user organizing the structure of ideas by curating a knowledge graph, data is organized automatically by timestamp.
-Topical connections should be automated by a combination of lightweight tagging and machine learning capabilities, not hand-curated cross references.
-- While authoring notes is part of the functionality, the focus is on effective automated persistence, retrieval, and (future work) optimized compression/consumption of ideas.
-- Instead of focusing on developing an environment for you to write, curate, and massage content for extended periods of time, the goal is to wiretap into one's (often-messy) stream of conscious intake and production of information, then automate the organization of it and surface it for asynchronous consumption/retrieval when needed at a future point in time.

 # Project Organization